hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 * projectPath: The path to the HydPy project directory, relative to the working dir of the _model_xml_.
 * projectName: The name of the HydPy project within the project directory.
 * configFile: The name of the HydPy multi-run configuration file, relative to the given project directory (see below).
+* templateDir (optional): the template directory for model instances, relative to the _model.xml_ working dir
+* instanceDir (optional): the instance directory for model instances, relative to the _model.xml_ working dir.
+The actual directories will be post-fixed with the instance number.

+Usually the template and instance directories not used by the HyPyWrapper, but some algorithms will write some (debug) output to the instances dirs.
+If this output should be written, both directories have to be configured.

 ### HydPy Project Configuration